DIANA DANIEL, soprano

 Diana sang the role of Cleofe in the oratorio La Resurrezione at St. George's Church during the 2008 London Handel Festival, for which her singing was deemed 'excellent' in The Independent.
 She has also performed in chamber concerts with the Royal College of Music's New Perspectives Ensemble, and members of the Salzburg Chamber Soloists.

-With a Bachelor's degree from the Boston Conservatory and a Graduate Diploma from the Royal College of Music, Ms. Daniel is currently in the Professional Studies program at Mannes College of Music, and is a student of Arthur Levy
+Ms. Daniel has a Bachelor's degree from the Boston Conservatory, a Graduate Diploma from the Royal College of Music, and a Professional Studies Diploma from Mannes College of Music, and is a student of Arthur Levy.